South Beloit, Illinois: Early history

-Earliest residents

-Many Peoples have inhabited South Beloit over the years, including the Mound Builders, Sioux, and Illinswek (Illinois).
+Many people have inhabited South Beloit over the years, including the Mound Builders, Sioux, and Illinswek (Illinois).
 The Turtle Indians of the area were the Winnebago Tribe, Siouan family.
 They had villages all along the Rock River and Turtle Creek.
 One large village was in modern-day South Beloit and all the way up to northeast Beloit.
 It was named for an important chief, Kau Rau Maw Nee (Walking Turtle).
 Turtle later became modern day Beloit and South Beloit.

 Beloit divided

-In 1818, Congress told the people of the Territory of Illinois to form a Constitution and adopt a state government.
+In 1818, Congress told the people of the Illinois Territory to draft a constitution and adopt a state government.
 A heated debate arose over the correct placement of the northern state line of Illinois.
-Most people in the lead region and the northern part of the territory did not want to be part of the state because of a large debt and tax for internal improvements.
-The northern part was against slavery and wanted a Lake Michigan shoreline.
-If the old line of 1787 were kept, Illinois would be much smaller than Wisconsin and Chicago would be in Wisconsin because Illinois would have no Lake Michigan shoreline.
-Getting fed up with everything, Nathaniel Pope, who represented Illinois, went ahead and proposed the bill to congress.
-His bill proposed cutting 8,500sq. miles off of Wisconsin and adding it to Illinois.
+Most people in the lead region around Galena and the northern part of the territory did not want to be part of the proposed state because of a large debt and tax for internal improvements.
+The northern part was against slavery (still practiced in the southern part) and wanted a Lake Michigan shoreline.
+If the old line of 1787 were kept, Illinois would be much smaller than Wisconsin, placing Chicago in Wisconsin and leaving Illinois with no Lake Michigan shoreline.
+Getting exasperated with the debate, Nathaniel Pope, who represented Illinois, went ahead and proposed the bill to Congress cutting 8,500 square miles off of Wisconsin and adding it to Illinois.
 Thus the current state line was created.